cohere-coop/nourish.party/app/assets/README.md

 Asset gems don't work; look for equivalent npm packages instead.

+## Styleguide

+While running BOTH `bin/rails s` and `bin/webpack-dev-server`, if you visit `/packs/styleguide` you'll be able to view our application's design style guide.
+We use [kss-node](https://github.com/kss-node/kss-node) to generate it.

 ## Frameworks

 Is `rails-ujs` plus `turbolinks` a framework?
 Because that's what we're using.
 That, and as little vanilla JavaScript as is feasible.
 We might add a [svelte](https://svelte.technology) component or three later if we really need them.
 We would prefer to design such that we don't need them.